Simplifying Life Insurance in India

 What is an Immediate Annuity in Retirement Planning?

 An immediate annuity is an insurance contract where you pay a one‑time lump sum to an insurer and begin receiving guaranteed income soon after purchase.
-You can choose when the payments start, typically anywhere from 30 days up to one year.
+The payouts typically begin within 30 days to one year, depending on the plan chosen.

 It is mainly used in retirement planning to convert savings into a steady income stream that continues for life or a set period, helping retirees cover living expenses with predictable cash flow.